What are the molecular and cellular steps that govern presynaptic assembly and determine presynaptic function?

 SYNAPSE ASSEMBLY AT DISTINCT STAGES OF NEURONAL DEVELOPMENT

 HOW IS THE ASSEMBLY OF PRESYNAPTIC SPECIALIZATIONS REGULATED?

 Using C. elegans to understand how patient mutations in calcium channels affect their localization and function.
 A. Secondary structure of UNC-2/CaV2α.
-Adapted from “Gain-of-function mutations in the UNC-2/CaV2α channel lead to excitation-dominant synaptic transmission in Caenorhabditis elegans” Huang et al., 2019, eLife.
+Adapted from Huang et al., 2019, eLife.
 B. A novel patient mutation in a highly homologous region confers developmental abnormalities.
-We are using Crispr/Cas9 to create worm models of this mutation.
-C. Single molecule localization images of calcium channels (magenta) tightly colocalized with the active zone protein RIMB-1 (green).
-Using techniques such as these to quantify calcium channel clustering with high precision, as well as behavioral assays to measure synaptic function, allows us to assess the effect of human mutations on calcium channel localization and function.
+We have used Crispr/Cas9 to create worm models of this mutation.
+C. Worm locomotion is quantified using worm tracking software and analyzed to reveal behavioral defects.
+D. Reduced speed of locomotion in worms harboring the patient mutation mirrors mouse and human ataxia.
+We are using these models to delve deeper into potential defects in synapse structure and function resulting from patient mutations.

 THE WNT RECEPTOR FRIZZLED MEDIATES BOTH SYNAPSE ASSEMBLY AND SYNAPSE ELIMINATION THROUGH UNKNOWN PATHWAYS

 Wnt, binding to the Frizzled (Fz) receptor, leads to Fz endocytosis and subsequent synapse elimination.
 To understand how this process works, we have undertaken forward genetic modifier screens and isolated suppressors of the Fz phenotype.